blakeharris3/React-scheduler/README.md

 - React
 - MongoDB
 - Mongoose

 ---
+## Keys
+-To view Scheduler as an ADMIN, enter 1234 as key
+-To view Scheduler as a USER, enter 1111 as key

+---
 ## User Stories
 -Super User will be able to register with information and a validated SUPERUSER Key